kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

     value: metric-value
 ```

-Note that `applicationSLO` field is **optional** and SLO is defined to be the quality of service target that an application must meet (regarding latency, throughput, and so on).
+Note that `customMetrics` field under `recommenders` is **optional** and SLO is defined to be the quality of service target that an application must meet (regarding latency, throughput, and so on).
-For example, if the latency SLO is in use, then it could be 99% of the requests finish within 100ms (i.e., `applicationSLO = 100` and `percentageSLO = 0.99`).
+For example, if the latency SLO is in use for metric name `myapp-custom-metric-name`, then it could be 99% of the requests finish within 100ms (i.e., `targetSLO = 100` and `percentile = 99`).
 Accordingly, the replica set can be horizontally scaled when the measured latency is greater than 100ms, i.e., violating the SLO value.
-Similarly, throughput SLOs can be defined as throughput is greater than 100/s in 90% of the time, i.e., `applicationSLO = 100` and `percentageSLO = 0.9`.
+Similarly, throughput SLOs can be defined as throughput is greater than 100/s in 90% of the time, i.e., `targetSLO = 100` and `percentile = 90`.
-The default MPA recommender implemented in this AEP will not use the `applicationSLO` field and this field will be used by users who want to implement their own recommender.
-For example, an RL/ML-based recommender can have `applicationSLO` as part of the reward/loss function and thus they can have extra constraints in addition to min/max replicas.
+The default MPA recommender implemented in this AEP will not use the `customMetrics` field and this field will be used by users who want to implement their own recommender.
+For example, an RL/ML-based recommender can have `customMetrics` as part of the reward/loss function and thus they can have extra constraints in addition to min/max replicas.
-The `applicationSLO` field is a floating point number (most application metrics like latency and throughput are floating point numbers).
-The `percentageSLO` is a floating point number between 0 and 1.
+The `targetSLO` field is a floating point number (most application metrics like latency and throughput are floating point numbers) while the `percentile` is an integer between 0 and 100.

 ### Test Plan